danfuzz/lactoserv/README.md

-**Lactoserv is a standalone "batteries included" web server, which knows how to serve requests based on configured components &mdash; applications and services &mdash along with a toolkit for defining those components.
+**Lactoserv is a standalone "batteries included" web server, which knows how to serve requests based on configured components &mdash; applications and services &mdash; along with a toolkit for defining those components.
 It comes bundled with a set of built-in components, making it possible to be used productively "out of the box" without any programming beyond defining a configuration file.**